-Step 2.
-We need to declare a couple of variables.
+The next step in the code is to declare a couple of variables.
 This ensures that Excel creates a memory container for each of them.

-Step 3.
 Excel starts iteration counting for both variables.
 The PreviousSheetIndex is set to 1 behind the CurrentSheetIndex.

-Step 5.
+Excel uses the UCase to get both sheet names in upper case to ensure that all sheets names sorted evenly.
 Only if the Previous Sheet name is greater than the Current Sheet name will the Current Sheet be moved to a position before the Previous Sheet using the Move method.

 Want The Code?

 What Next?
 Want More Tips?

 So, if you want more tips then sign up for my Monthly Newsletter where I share 3 Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.

 If you want to see all of the blog posts in the Macro Monday series.
 Click on the link below